makrai/notes/lotfian19-msp-podcast.md

     The research community does not have the resources to leverage powerful learning algorithms to create robust emotion models
-* Collecting data in real-life condition is a challenging task involving ethical, legal and financial considerations.
-A popular approach used in
+* Collecting data in real-life condition is a challenging task involving ethical, legal and financial considerations
   * actors reading predefined sentences portraying target emotions [5], [6]
     * results in over-emphasized expressions, not subtle [4], [7], [8], [9]
   * simulate conversations between two or more speakers collecting spontaneous,